Voice of God announcer:

 Running alongside universities, colleges and art and design schools globally they showcase emerging creative excellence based on diverse design briefs.

-For the third year in a row it was a pleasure to be asked to be their Voice of God announcer for the live awards event.
+For the fourth year in a row it was a pleasure to be asked to be their Voice of God announcer for the live awards event.

 I sit in the projection room at the back of the 250 seat theatre with the the director.
 It’s my job to introduce the commended names and highly esteemed guest speakers.